 - slow-moving products like a luxurious bar soap at a discounted price

-b) Personalized Recommendation Engine:
+b) Personalised Recommendation Engine:

 This is gold!
 It uses customer data to recommend the best offers and promotions.
-It uses deep learning algorithms and Natural Language Processing (NLP) to make the customer experience as personalized as possible.
+It uses deep learning algorithms and Natural Language Processing (NLP) to make the customer experience as personalised as possible.
 The algorithms use data from the following spheres:

 - Purchase history